-Prototyping UBN with 7scenes 1
+Prototyping With 7scenes 1

 Introduction

-What is 7scenes 4
+What is 7Scenes

+Why is it important (potentially)?

 What does it do?
-4

-Why is it important (potentially)?
-4

-What are the constraints of 7scenes?
+What are the constraints of 7 Scenes?
 5

-How does it relate to UBN?
+How does it relate to YOUR project?

 Working with 7scenes

-Getting Started
+Getting Started 0 6

 Your Project

 Create

 Genres

-What can each genre do?
+What can genre each do?

-Narrative Genres 9
+Narrative

+Exploration

 Role-Playing

 Extra Passenger

-Exploration Let's use Collect and Trade!
-9

 Details

 Gameplay

 Play Details

 Gameplay time

 Download media

 Web player

-Items
+Objects

-Assignments
+Assignments 12

-Мар
+Мар 13

-Types of places .13
+Types of places 13

-More Types of Places .14
+Note 13

+Photo 13

+Video 13

+Audio

+Task

+Reward

-Places In General .14
+Places

-Publish .15
+Publish

-Draft .15
+Draft

-Public .15
+Public

-Closed .15
+Closed

 Events

 Teams

 Editing

-The Web View

-Traces

-Log

 Play

 Where to go from here?
-17

-Technical Contacts

-lectificar contacts .
-10
+Contact 18